TLouf/discrete_maths/6-graphs.typ

   - $"tr" A^3 = 6 times$ number of unoriented triangles in $G$.
 ]

+#remark[
+  Connectivity between two vertices is better characterised by computing the number of _paths_ joining them.
+  However, counting paths is a harder problem.
+  // ref 8.7 of Newman
+]

 === Shortest paths

 A very common problem related to paths is to find the shortest way to go from one vertex to another.